Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/celestial/unicorn.md

 NoteIcon: monster
 BestiaryType: celestial
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 294, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Keys from the Golden Vault.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Unicorn](2-Mechanics/CLI/bestiary/celestial/unicorn.md)
 *Source: Monster Manual p.
 294, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Keys from the Golden Vault.
 Available in the SRD.*